 Let’s have some fun with wreaths, shall we?
 I’m excited to share a new take on the classic wreath that’s all about adding a delightful twist to your decor game.
 We’re breaking free from the norm and giving wreaths a whole new personality.
 Get ready to see wreaths in places you never thought possible – think walls, ceilings, and even tabletops!
 Join me on this wreath adventure and let’s unleash our creativity together.
 Get ready to turn heads and spark conversations with wreaths that are anything but ordinary!

 You can watch me make this fall frame wreath here.

 I think you can see why having empty frames on hand is a good idea.
 They are inexpensive and so versatile.
 It is a rarity for me not to have one or two showcasing or filling in a space in our home.
 They are by far one of my favorite decorating “props” and I loved sharing these ideas with you today!
-Thanks for checking out my 8 ways to use empty picture frames in decor!
-For more ideas visit my Pinterest board on Frames in decor.
+Thanks for checking out my 8 unique ways to use empty picture frames in decor!
+For more ideas visit my Pinterest board on Frames in Decor.